How REI Systems digitized and automated a paper-based sampling process to more rapidly identify dangerous consumer products.

 Human-Centered Design

-Before any code was written, REI’s Customer Experience (CX) team conducted product research via multiple interviews with what would be the systems’ end users and stakeholders to document the product user requirements.
-The team created user personas, user stories, and storyboards to help the UX designers create the specifications for an easy-to-use and intuitive application.
-REI was able to design and build a scientific lab application without an REI lab subject matter expert due to its front-end examination and research of ORA’s business needs and processes.
+A customer experience (CX) team conducted product research via multiple interviews with what would be the systems’ end users and stakeholders to document the product user requirements.
+The team created user personas, user stories, and storyboards to help the CX designers create the specifications for an easy-to-use and intuitive application.
+With REI’s encouragement, the agency’s Human-Centered Design teams are working to focus on a wider range of “users” than just FDA’s own staff (laboratory scientists as well as administrators and regulators).
+That wide range will include:

 Agile and DevOps Delivery Framework

-Once the CX roadmap was produced, REI applied its Agile Delivery Framework to incrementally build the business functionality of the application.
+Once the CX roadmap was produced, we applied an agile framework to incrementally build the business functionality of the application.
 A DevOps pipeline was stood up to leverage automation and continuous integration and continuous deployment (CI/CD) of capabilities.

-A Jenkins DevOps pipeline was configured to build and automate blue-green deployments to AWS.
+A Jenkins DevOps pipeline was configured to build and automate blue-green deployments to FDA’s GovCloud platform.
 The blue-green deployments created two separate and identical environments to increase application availability and reduce deployment risk.
 The team could do deployment any time of the day, and the end users won’t notice any outage.

 Microservice Architecture

-The REI team implemented emerging AI technology into ALIS via AWS X-Ray.
-AWS X-Ray collects data about requests that ALIS application serves and provides tools to view, filter, and gain insights into that data to identify issues and opportunities for optimization.
+The REI team implemented emerging AI technology into ALIS to collect data about requests that the ALIS application serves and provides tools to view, filter, and gain insights into that data to identify issues and opportunities for optimization.
 More emerging AI technology is being evaluated now for future enhancements.

 PARTNERSHIP IMPACT

-Analysts can now work much faster and conduct more testing with fewer errors.
-An app user said, “The ability to generate work packages in a click of a button is great.
+ORA analysts can now work more efficiently and the ALIS system has supported the ORA effectively.
+As well, there is every indication that this increased level of reporting has been accomplished with fewer errors, according to stakeholder feedback.
+We are proud of the workload efficiency improvement success at this stage of early implementation, as one ALIS user said, “The ability to generate work packages in a click of a button is great.
 It took hours before to do this manually.”